 Carpentersville is a medium-sized village located in the state of Illinois.
-With a population of 38,512 people and seven constituent neighborhoods, Carpentersville is the 48th largest community in Illinois.
+With a population of 37,288 people and six constituent neighborhoods, Carpentersville is the 48th largest community in Illinois.

-The citizens of Carpentersville are slightly better educated than the national average of 21.84% for all cities and towns, with 21.44% of adults in Carpentersville having a bachelor's degree or advanced degree.
+The education level of Carpentersville citizens is a little higher than the average for US cities and towns: 21.93% of adults in Carpentersville have at least a bachelor's degree.

 Carpentersville is an extremely ethnically-diverse village.
 The people who call Carpentersville home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Carpentersville, accounting for 52.77% of the village’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Carpentersville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Carpentersville include Irish, Italian, Polish, and Swedish.
+People of Hispanic or Latino origin are the most prevalent group in Carpentersville, accounting for 53.12% of the village’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Carpentersville residents report their race to be White, followed by Asian.
+Important ancestries of people in Carpentersville include German, Irish, Polish, English, and Italian.

 The most common language spoken in Carpentersville is Spanish.
-Other important languages spoken here include English and Slavic languages.
+Other important languages spoken here include English and Langs. of India.